odoo/documentation/content/developer/howtos/rdtraining/13_inheritance.rst

     - Add a domain to the field so it only lists the available properties.

-Now let's add the field to the view and check that everything is working well!
+In the next section let's add the field to the view and check that everything is working well!

 View Inheritance
 ================